“A virus is a piece of bad news wrapped up in protein” – Sir Peter Medawar, 1983

 Viruses have been roaming around this planet for millions of years.
 They represent the smallest of all self-replicating entities; consisting – in their most basic form – of genetic material protected by a protein shell.
 Lacking bioenergetic organelles and a protein synthesis machinery, viruses are obligate intracellular parasites that can only replicate within the cells they infect.
 The ‘life’ cycle of a virus may sound like an easy linear road: a virus finds a cell, finds its way in, makes more copies of itself, and the progeny viruses find their way out of the cell and onto the next cell where the cycle begins all over again.
 This general concept seen in textbooks, while accurate in principle, assumes that the target cell is a simple passive bystander during these processes.
 But, what fun would it be to watch an action movie where a burglar breaks in a house and take all s/he wants while the owners of the house…remain silent watching their favorite TV show?
 Wouldn’t that be a lousy plot?
 Cells are dynamic units of life and, as such, will respond to stimuli (such as a viral intruder) and do everything they can to maintain homeostasis.
 I have found that viral infections make a perfect plot for understanding how cells respond to microbes because (almost) every step occurs within the host cell.
 The combination of cell biology principles with the parasitic nature of viruses provides an ideal biological platform that is both intriguing and beautiful to capture in time.

-My research interest focuses on studying study the interplay that occurs between the host cell and the invading virus during different stages of the virus life cycle in both time and space.
+My research interest focuses on studying the interplay that occurs between the host cell and the invading virus during different stages of the virus life cycle in both time and space.
 That is, defining the when, where and how of diverse strategies that viruses employ to create a favorable intracellular environment for their needs and the antiviral responses that cells use to counter-attack the invader.
 One aspect that virologists often ignore is the fact that the body is composed of a myriad of different cell types; and many viruses have more than a single target cell type within the host.
 In many cases, these different cell types contribute to distinct necessities of the virus during their transmission cycle.
-My main research interest is to define antiviral responses that are cell type-specific.
+My main research interest is to define antiviral responses that are cell type-specific within a particular organ.
 Furthermore, I believe that understanding viral evasion strategies that are themselves specific to a cell type highlights the evolutionary pressures that have shaped the dynamics of virus tropism and host range.

 Cardiac cell type-specific antiviral responses